Kings-Indian/HeatSetter/README.md

 ## Project Description

-HeatSetter-3 is a precision vertical heat press machine designed specifically for inserting threaded inserts into 3D printed parts and other materials.
+Put Me Down is a precision vertical heat press machine designed specifically for inserting threaded inserts into 3D printed parts and other materials.
 The machine features a balanced counterweight system, adjustable toolhead positioning, and a fixed bottom limit for consistent insert placement.

 ## Why I Made This Project